 The MoneySense annual ranking for Canada’s Best Online Brokers is produced in a partnership with Surviscor Inc., a leading research and business intelligence company.
 Glenn LaCoste, the company’s CEO, assisted in putting the package together.

 The rise of consumer awareness of the impact of high investment fees and commissions has driven the growth both of Exchange Traded Funds (ETFs) and of online or “discount” brokerages.
-So it’s no coincidence that over the last six years, MoneySense has delivered the definitive annual surveys of both the best ETFs (see MoneySense ETF All-Stars 2018) and Canada’s Best Online Brokers.
+So it’s no coincidence that over the last six years, MoneySense has delivered the definitive annual surveys of both the best ETFs (see MoneySense ETF All-Stars 2018) and Canada’s Best Online Brokers (see our updated MoneySense Best Online Brokers ranking for 2019 and use our updated tool to compare the features of 13 online brokers).

 Keep in mind the evolution of discount brokerages.
 In the early days, the raison d’être was to offer investors a way to avoid the very high commissions used by full-service brokers routinely on the purchase and sale of individual stocks.